U.S. ethanol groups bristle as EPA frees refiners from biofuels law

 Giving Andeavor “a free pass when other companies are required to follow the law of the land isn’t just unfair, it may be illegal,” Grassley told Reuters late Tuesday.

-Brooke Coleman, head of the Advanced Biofuels Business Council, said she was concerned EPA’s Pruitt was using the waivers to gut a program he dislikes.
+Brooke Coleman, head of the Advanced Biofuels Business Council, said he was concerned EPA’s Pruitt was using the waivers to gut a program he dislikes.

-“Mr. Pruitt is eviscerating a law the president supports – in complete secrecy,” she said, pointing out Trump had campaigned on a promise to support the RFS.
+“Mr. Pruitt is eviscerating a law the president supports – in complete secrecy,” he said, pointing out Trump had campaigned on a promise to support the RFS.

+(This version of the story was refiled to correct the gender for Brooke Coleman in paragraphs 22 and 23 to “he” from “she”)

 Reporting by Jarrett Renshaw and Chris Prentice; Editing by Tom Brown and Lisa Shumaker